sofia-calgaro/ZeroNuFit.jl/README.md

 A Bayesian unbinned fit based on [BAT.jl](https://github.com/bat/BAT.jl)

 ## How to run the code
-Run the following command (the configuration file is hardcoded in the main function and it is stored under "config/config.json"):
+Run the following command by specifying the path to the configuration file used for settings:

 ```
-julia main.jl
+julia main.jl -c config/config.json
 ```